 If you get injured at work, you have coverage for your damages through your employer’s workers’ compensation insurance.
-In addition, you have the right to make a claim to help cover your medical bills and receive compensation if you can’t return to work for a certain period of time.
+In addition, you have the right to make a claim to help cover your medical bills and receive compensation if you can’t return to work for a certain period.

 Many injured workers wonder just how much they can expect from their workers’ compensation claims.
-The answer depends on your injuries, what the insurance company offers, and whether or not you use the services of a workers’ compensation lawyer.
+The answer depends on your injuries, what the insurance company offers, and whether you use the services of a workers’ compensation lawyer.
 Here’s what you need to know about what you can expect from your claim.

 How Workers’ Compensation Claims Get Paid